"My boys have been able to hit milestones because of the help from Laurel Life Staff."

-Designed to deliver preventive, in-home services, Brief Treatment is an intensive, short-term program that is ideal for individuals
+Designed to deliver precentive, in-home services, Brief Treatment is an intensice, short-term program that is ideal for individuals in need of:

 Unlike residential or office-based treatments, Laurel Life's Brief Treatment Program directly addresses challenges in the home, school or community environment to promote sustainable behavior change.
 By targeting the individual's specific mental health needs within their own surroundings, the program is able to create a safe and caring atmosphere that positions each child for success.

-Offered as a short-range, quick-start solution, the Brief Treatment program provides up to six hours of treatment each week for 36 weeks.
+Offered as a short-range, quick start solution, the Brief Treatment program provides up to six hours of treatment each week for 36 weeks.
 Services focus on intensive individual therapy with the child and family treatment with any or all family members, or treatment with the child and other caregivers.
-The program also includes:
+This program also includes:

 In addition, our mobile therapists and behavioral consultants connect individuals and their families with community agencies and resources to help them overcome obstacles and address their unique needs.
 Our trauma-certified clinicians also work in close collaboration with mobile and ER crisis centers in York and Adams County and are trained to provide care for trauma-related or gender identity-related issues among children, adolescents, adults and families.